ItamarGronich/rsdoctor-mutli-json-repro/README.md

 ## Interesting notes

-If you delete the `name` configuration from the plugin config but leave it on each config (checkout branch `no-plugin-name` to see), things do get better but not ideal.
+If you delete the `name` configuration from the plugin config but add it on each config (checkout branch `no-plugin-name` to see), things do get better but not ideal.
 result:

 ```